ggustin93/ghostly-plus-dashboard/docs/02_SETUP_AND_DEVELOPMENT/prod_env_setup.md

-# Full Application Deployment on VUB VM (Frontend, Backend, Supabase)
+# Application Deployment on VUB VM

 > **Note:** This document outlines the planned deployment process for the GHOSTLY+ application on the VUB VM.
 As the project is in its early stages, some details or specific commands may evolve.
 Always refer to the latest version and cross-reference with the project's Memory Bank (`memory-bank/`) for the most current information and context.